gann0001/LOAN-DEFAULT-PROBLEM/README.md

 Bill1 - Bill6 : bill statement amount for 1 - 6 months prior
 Payment1 - Payment6 : payment amount for 1 - 6 months prior
-IndLevel : external data associated with individual Default : whether or not the individual defaults on the loan this month (Y=yes, N = no) -- target for your classification problem
+IndLevel : external data associated with individual Default : Whether or not the individual defaults on the loan this month (Y=yes, N = no) -- target for your classification problem